Heights of Kudla-Rapoport divisors and derivatives of L-functions: Hermitian spaces and modular forms.

 Following \cite{Ku:Integrals}, we view the Siegel theta function as a function

 The above transformation law implies that $\Theta_M(\tau,z)$ transforms as a (non-holomorphic) modular form of weight $(b^+-b^-)/2$ for the group $\Sl_2(\Z)$ with values in $S_M^\vee$.

 Let $k\in \Z$, and let $\sigma$ be a finite dimensional representation of $\Sl_2(\Z)$ on a complex vector space $V_\sigma$, which factors through a finite quotient of $\Sl_2(\Z)$.
-We denote by $H_k(\sigma)$ the vector space of harmonic Maass forms\footnote{For ease of notation we drop the adjective `weak' in \emph{harmonic weak Maass form.}} of weight $k$ for the group $\Sl_2(\Z)$ with representation $\sigma$ as in \cite{BY1}.
+We denote by $H_k(\sigma)$ the vector space of harmonic Maass forms\footnote{More precisely, these are the \emph{harmonic weak Maass forms} of \cite{BY1}.
+For simplicity we omit the adjective `weak'.} of weight $k$ for the group $\Sl_2(\Z)$ with representation $\sigma$ as in \cite{BY1}.
 We write $M_k^!(\sigma)$, $M_k(\sigma)$, and $S_k(\sigma)$ for the subspaces of weakly holomorphic modular forms, holomorphic modular forms, and cusp forms, respectively.
 Taking $V_\sigma=M$ and $\sigma$ to be the Weil representation, the natural action of the orthogonal group of $M$ on $S_M$ commutes with the action of $\Sl_2(\Z)$, and hence there is an induced action on the above spaces of $S_M$-valued modular forms.

 A harmonic Maass form $f\in H_k(\sigma)$ has a Fourier expansion of the form

 with Fourier coefficients $c^\pm(m)\in V_\sigma$.
 Here $q=e^{2\pi i\tau}$, and $\Gamma(s,x)=\int_x^\infty e^{-t}t^{s-1}dt$ denotes the incomplete gamma function.
 The coefficients are supported on rational numbers with uniformly bounded denominators.
 The first summand on the right hand side of \eqref{eq:fourierf} is denoted by $f^+$ and is called the \emph{holomorphic part} of $f$, the second summand is denoted by $f^-$ and is called the \emph{non-holomorphic part}.